Abhishek-Birada/javascript/README.md

 Null : 	It's value  is nothing.
 Example : let a = null

-Undefined : It is nothing but not assigning a value to a variable.
+Undefined : It is nothing but not assigning a value to a variable after creating it or declaring it.
 Example : let a
 	  console.log(a) // undefined